V-Droid-Agent/V-Droid-Agent.github.io/README.md

 ## Code & Weights
-The complete codebase and pretrained weights will be released shortly—stay tuned!
+The complete codebase and model weights will be released shortly—stay tuned!

 ## Citation